 Patients who have enlarged pores in the midline of the gluteal crease are the ones who are at risk of developing a painful pilonidal abscess.
 As long as these pores are open and able to drain symptoms may be minimal.
 But, if the area is traumatized by sitting directly on the area, or bouncing in a vehicle, or similar situations – the pore may swell shut, bacteria are trapped under the skin, and an abscess develops.
 Often patients note that an abscess develops after a situation like this.
 The trauma to the area doesn’t cause the pilonidal cyst, but may cause it to become infected.

 Minimizing the amount of hair available to get caught in the pores can be helpful.
 Any method that is not irritating to the skin is acceptable, including depilatory agents, shaving, clipping, or laser hair removal.
 However, this is not a perfect solution, since hairs from anywhere on the body can find their way into the crease, not just the hairs growing locally.
+In fact, recent studies have shown that most of the hairs in pilonidal cysts come from the back of the head – not the hair on the buttocks and low back.
 I do not recommend hair removal after a cleft-lift, because it is no longer necessary.

 There are many anecdotal reports of patients getting relief by using a topical antiseptic in the gluteal crease.
 This may be helpful in minimizing the frequency of infections, but there are no good studies on this.
 Most important, is that the antiseptic dry completely after application and not irritate the skin.
 If it irritates the skin, it may cause swelling of the pores and cause infection rather than prevent it.
 Common homeopathic antiseptics are tea tree oil, garlic, fenugreek, turmeric, and aloe vera.
 Again, I must stress that this may minimize frequency of infection, but not cure the problem.
 I would avoid antibiotic ointments, because ointments keep the area chronically moist, which is not healthy for the skin.